What is Hypertension?

 - Reduce caffeine

-- Don’t drink too much – stick to daily recommendations
+- Don’t drink too much alcohol – stick to daily recommendations

 - Add beetroot and beetroot juice to your diet